bamse16/whmcs-stripe/README.md

 ## Support Information

-I'm always looking to improve this code, so if you see something that can be changed or if you have an idea for a new feature or any other feedback, send me an email to `support *at* next gen web media dot com`, or send me a message on Twitter (`@grantdtech`), and I'll get right back to you.
+I'm always looking to improve this code, so if you see something that can be changed or if you have an idea for a new feature or any other feedback, send me an email to `support@connexin.co.uk`, or send me a message on Twitter (`@lukefromengland`), and I'll get right back to you.
 If you decide to use this module in your WHMCS install, send me a message to say hello (and let me know what you think too) and it'll make my day.
 Thanks!